denniscm190/currency-flags/README.md

-# currency-flags 💵
+# currency-flags
-A compilation of all currencies of the world with their flags
+A compilation of all currencies of the world.